open-telemetry/community/docs/initial-milestones.md

 * Export data in OpenTelemetry format
 * Export data in custom format

-### SDK: Record Common Operations
+### SDK: Semantic Conventions
-* A data structure representing each operation type
+* Structured data representing common operations.
-* Utilities to record
+* Utilities to record this data easily

 ### SDK: OpenTracing Bridge
 * the OpenTelemtry SDK implements the latest version of the OpenTracing interface.